sherdencooper/tricks-in-deeplearning/README.md

 # tricks-in-deeplearning
-Using different tricks to improve performance of resetnet50
+Using different tricks to improve performance of resetnet50 by Keras

 Paper：https://arxiv.org/abs/1812.01187

-Resnet50 model and other models can be found from: https://github.com/BIGBALLON/cifar-10-cnn
+Resnet50 model and other CNN models implemented by keras can be found from: https://github.com/BIGBALLON/cifar-10-cnn

-Train baseline Resnet50 model （on progress)
+Train baseline Resnet50 model （done)

 Adding cosine decay（on progress）